 Most agree that using a silo or hub and spoke site structure is the best way to maximize your search performance and to help demonstrate to Google what areas you cover:

-Once you’ve slotted it neatly into a hub, then it’s simply a case of interlinking between the pages, or some prefer just to link from the subtopic to the main page, but it’s better to test which method of interlinking works best for you and your users.
+Once you’ve slotted it neatly into a hub, it’s simply a case of interlinking between the pages, or some prefer to link from the subtopic to the main page, but it’s better to test which method of interlinking works best for you and your users.

 Once you’ve got your internal linking structure in order, it’s time to think about your external links.
 In terms of these links, you should think about links from: